vondele/cdbexplore/Readme.md

   -h, --help            show this help message and exit --pgnBegin PGNBEGIN   Ply in each line of the PGN file from which positions will be searched by cdbsearch.
 A value of 0 corresponds to the starting FEN without any moves played.
 Negative values count from the back, as per the Python standard. (default: -1)
   --pgnEnd PGNEND       Ply in each line of the PGN file until which positions will be searched by cdbsearch.
 A value of None means including the final move of the line. (default: None)
-  --depthLimit DEPTHLIMIT
+  --shuffle             Shuffle the positions to be searched randomly. (default: False) --depthLimit DEPTHLIMIT
                         Argument passed to cdbsearch. (default: 5) --concurrency CONCURRENCY